'Whitey' Bulger lawyers challenge FBI's 700-page informant file

 Bulger's attorneys have argued that Connolly made up at least some of the information in Bulger's file to justify his frequent meetings with the gangster.

-Cooperating with the FBI was enough of a breach of mob ethics that prosecutors contend it was the motivation behind several of Bulger's murders, but this was not uncommon - as the testimony of some of Bulger's former associates in the past two weeks showed.

-Prosecutors say Connolly, who shared Bulger's Irish background, turned a blind eye to Bulger's crimes in exchange for information on the Italian Mafia, which was the top priority of the Justice Department at the time.

-Prosecutors also scoff at the idea that Bulger was not an informant, noting that he met with several other FBI agents and supervisors in addition to Connolly.
+Prosecutors have scoffed at the idea that Bulger was not an informant - noting that he met with several other FBI agents and supervisors in addition to Connolly.

 In an exchange before jurors were brought into the courtroom on Tuesday, Assistant U.S. Attorney Brian Kelly accused Bulger's defense of wanting to "play the game of ‘Let's pretend.
 Let's pretend he wasn't an informant.'"

 Bulger's story has fascinated Boston for decades.
-He was one of two brothers to rise from gritty South Boston to positions of power.
-James was a feared gangster, while his brother William was the powerful speaker of the state Senate.
+He was one of two brothers to rise from gritty South Boston to positions of power - James as a feared gangster, his brother William as the powerful speaker of the state senate.

 "Whitey" Bulger fled the city after a 1994 tip from Connolly that arrest was imminent.
 He spent 16 years evading arrest, many of them on the FBI's "Most Wanted" list, before authorities caught up with him in a seaside apartment in Santa Monica, California, a little more than two years ago.